Tando® Architectural Sill and Sill Corner Win 2021 Product Innovation Award from Architectural Products Magazine

 Delivering the realistic beauty of natural stone, Architectural Sill and Architectural Sill Corner are lightweight and easy to cut, allowing for one person installation using standard tools – without a mason.
 Designed with a forward slope to direct water away from the structure, Architectural Sill delivers superior moisture management to any structure.
 Offering installers versatility, Architectural Sill Corners can be used as a corner, or cut on the left or right side to act as an end cap.

-For more information about Architectural Sill and Sill Corner, visit http://www.tandobp.com.
+For more information about Architectural Sill and Corner, visit www.tandobp.com.
 Click here to see Architectural Products 2021 Product Innovation Awards.

 About Tando